InvestMoat

 Transaction EmbeddingWEAKENED

-Once a hyperscaler qualifies a server platform there is some friction, but multi-vendor procurement strategies make embedment shallow vs software peers.
+Once a hyperscaler qualifies a server platform there is some friction, but multi-vendor procurement strategies make embedment shallow vs software peers; site-readiness delays earlier in FY26 also show how little control SMCI has once a design win is booked.

 System of RecordN/A